adobe/experience-platform-workshop-201901/chapters/chapter-5.md

 ## Learning Objectives

 - Learn how to segment an audience of Profiles

-## Lab Resources

-- Video Demo: **Demonstration of Segment Builder** by Aaron Shields, Senior Product Manager, Experience Cloud
+- Demonstrate the power of the Unified Profile

 ## Lab Tasks